 Information Technology Major

 The Departments of Management Science and Information Systems (MSIS) at the College of Management (CM) and Computer Science (CS) at the College of Science and Mathematics (CSM) work together to deliver a degree program that addresses the Commonwealth’s and the nation’s information technology (IT) workforce needs.
-Four of the top ten most demanded majors are IT related1.

-The BSIT program is project based.
+The IT major is project based.
 Every exercise assigned throughout the BSIT is designed to be of the kind that a student might encounter in his or her work: collaboration, competence, and outcomes assessment are the hallmark characteristics of the program.
 Students will learn how to use IT to solve real-world problems within the context of a field in which they wish to work.
 Graduates will be familiar with, and be able to apply, the following core information technologies to solve business problems:

 - web technologies